‘Fifty Shades Freed’ Star Dakota Johnson Secret ‘Power Move’ Revealed

 She does sometimes appear on other people’s accounts, but it seems Johnson is too busy to do any posting of her own.
 Whether it’s possibly dating Chris Martin or Jon Hamm, traveling the world, or preparing for her final Fifty Shades press tour, Johnson has a lot going on and doesn’t seem too eager to share.

-According to Deadline.com, the trailer forFifty Shades Freed promises an exciting end to the E.L.
+According to Deadline, the trailer forFifty Shades Freed promises an exciting end to the E.L.
 James book-turned-film series.
 The final film of the steamy trilogy will be released in February 2018.

 Watch Dakota Johnson and Jamie Dornan get hot and heavy in the latest Fifty Shades Freed trailer below.